jdobbang/Video-Stitching-and-Multi-Object-Tracking-of-Futsal/README.md

 # Futsal-Image-Playing-Analysis-Service

+## You can watch demo video from here : https://www.youtube.com/watch?v=t8mXEbXQEL0

 ## Goal
 Stitching multi-videos into an entire view of futsal game and analyze it by tracking players and a ball